slambang/jarvis/jarvis-demo-simple/README.md

 - [2.
 The code](#2-the-code)

 If the [Jarvis App](../jarvis-app) is installed then the config values are returned from there.
-If the [Jarvis App](../jarvis-app) is not installed then default values are returned (as defined in the config).
+If the [Jarvis App](../jarvis-app) is not installed then default values are returned.

 Experiment with and without the [Jarvis App](../jarvis-app) being installed.